rioter00/MAGD487/MAGD487-Fall2016-Syllabus.md

 ## Course Description
 As the culmination of the Media Arts and Game Development sequence, students taking this class will create a portfolio of their work in the MAGD program.
 Students will research effective portfolio building methods.
 Students will also search jobs in their market, create resumes, and practice creating cover letters.

+Through this course, we will video chat with various professionals in relevant fields, learning about their career trajectory.
+Students will be have QA sessions on job hunting, current field trends, and other relavent skills.

 ## Course Objectives
 At the end of the course students will have:
 - Positioned themselves within the relevant field(s)/market(s) for career opportunities